0xfederama/ap-2023/README.md

 # Advanced Programming

-This is the repository for the assignment of the Advanced Programming course at University of Pisa.
+This is the repository for the assignments of the Advanced Programming course at University of Pisa.

-For the moment there is only the first assignment.
-If other assignments will be added, I will push everything in each own directory.